KaTeX/KaTeX/contrib/copy-tex/README.md

 (Note that, as of KaTeX 0.16.0, there is no longer a corresponding CSS file.)

 See [index.html](index.html) for an example.
-(To run this example from a clone of the repository, run `yarn start` in the root KaTeX directory, and then visit http://localhost:7936/contrib/copy-tex/index.html with your web browser.)
+(To run this example from a clone of the repository, run `pnpm start` in the root KaTeX directory, and then visit http://localhost:7936/contrib/copy-tex/index.html with your web browser.)